Mini Manual 2: Writing and Submitting the Self-Study Document

 Submitting your Application Materials

-Applying for CACREP accreditation consists of submitting two disks or USB drives each containing a completed application and a Self-Study Document.
-In addition, the program should submit the application fee payment and the application signature pages, with original signatures of the institution’s president/CEO, the College’s or School’s dean, and the chair of the Department or Academic Unit, separately or with the packet containing the electronic materials.
+Applying for CACREP accreditation consists of submitting a completed application and a Self-Study Document via our submissions portal.
+In addition, the program should submit the application fee payment via mail.
+The electronic application includes a signature pages, with the ability to include electronic signatures of the institution’s president/CEO, the College’s or School’s dean, and the chair of the Department or Academic Unit.

 Please note the following consideration in applying for accreditation:

-- The disks or USB drives should contain both the Self-Study Document and a completed application form, including the supporting tables and documentation (Application Form Section 3).
+- The submission should contain both the Self-Study Document and a completed application form, including the supporting tables and documentation (Application Form Section 3).

 - Application fees may be paid by check or money order made payable to CACREP.

 - The check or money order should be mailed to the CACREP office: CACREP, 500 Montgomery Street, #350 Alexandria, VA 22314.

 The program does not need to submit a hard copy version of the Self-Study Document.
 However, the program should maintain copies of all documents and materials included in the Self-Study Document should any problems develop with the electronic versions submitted for review.

 Policies Related to the Submitting Your Application Materials:

 - Policies Governing Timelines 2.a – Accreditation Process Timeline